JLLeitschuh/refactoring-interview-question/README.md

  - Are there fields in classes that are not being used?
  - In general, constructors should "do no work".
 Instead, try to make it so that constructors are simply assigning their parameters to fields.
  - In IntelliJ pressing `F6` when a class is selected in the project view will pull up a UI to help moving classes.
 This can also be used to move static methods to another class.
+ - Look for TODOs in the source code for additional pointers.

 ## Environment Setup